* Boreal Forest

 Women's products made from soft cotton are as absorbent than any disposal product.
 Please consider switching to cotton products for home use instead of disposal feminine hygiene products.

 There are several wood supply companies that offer salvaged wood, mostly salvaged from old barns and homes.
-This wood likely originates from old growth trees and therefore offers a better wood quality.
-New wood is likely cut from fast growing commercial tree plantations.
+This wood likely originates from old growth trees cut a long time ago and therefore offers a better wood quality.
+New wood is likely cut from fast growing commercial tree plantations and tends to be weaker and more brittle.

 Red Pine Plantation near Sudbury Ontario